 The IQAC under the Chairmanship of the Principal has Heads of Departments, external advisors and representatives of the management and other stakeholders as its members.
-For the academic years 2017-18 and 2018-19, Mr J Michael Preetham, Assistant Professor of English, has been the Coordinator of the IQAC.
+For the academic years 2017-18 to 2020-21, Mr J Michael Preetham, Assistant Professor of English, has been the Coordinator of the IQAC.

 The IQAC of St Mary’s College ordinarily meets once every quarter.